akleszcz/web-dev-fun/section_2/classes.md

 };
 ```

-syntax that we used for constructor functions.
-As can be seen below, the `Panda` class also has a prototype and the `sayHello` method was added to it:
+syntax that we used for constructor functions, with one difference: methods defined with the `class` syntax are non-enumerable:

 ```javascript
 class Panda {